aks033/rawsocket/readme.txt

 		checksum(message): Computes checksum for the TCP header get_request(path): Forms the get request to be sent to the destination to get the html or other form of information. create_file(path): Creates the file to write data into. check_timeout(): Keeps a constatnt check on the recieved packet and terminates the process if no packets are recieved for 3 minutes.
+It also resend packets if acknowledment is not received within 1 minute.

 		Approach: